tsawler/postal/README.md

 		//Template:    "my-template.gohtml", // You can specify your own template, or leave this out and use the default.
 	}

-	fmt.Println("Sending mail")
+	// Send the message by calling dispatcher.Send. fmt.Println("Sending mail")
 	dispatcher.Send(msg)

-	fmt.Println("Waiting for response")
+	// Wait for something back from ErrorChan. fmt.Println("Waiting for response")
 	err := <-service.ErrorChan
 	fmt.Println("Error", err)